-The myth stems from the success of pay per click advertising, especially the early days where it was easy to make a fortune with a simple website plastered with Adsense ads.
+The myth stems from the success of pay-per-click advertising, especially in the early days where it was easy to make a fortune with a simple website plastered with Adsense ads.

 But the times are changing, quality is becoming more important than ever.
 Yet, many businesses are focusing on quantity rather than quality when it comes to leads.
 They lose money, and they wonder why.